Michigan: It’s Time To #GoRedForWomen

 With heart disease being the leading cause of death for women, the American Heart Association wants you to “go red” this February to show your support for the cause.

 The entire month of February is set aside for American Heart Month.
 The American Heart Association’s Go Red For Women movement advocates for more research and swifter action to address women’s heart health issues.
-While 80 percent of heart disease and stroke events can be prevented, cardiovascular diseases kill one in three women every year and affect an estimated 43 million women in the United States.
+Cardiovascular diseases kill one in three women every year and affect an estimated 43 million women in the United States.

 There are plenty of opportunities for you to support women’s heart health in Michigan, including a number of Go Red For Women luncheons around the state: